Updated: Friday, June 20, at 1:25 EDT

 Denver has worked hard to upgrade its offensive line, and the draft focused on bettering an already dangerous receiving corps.
 The backfield saw attention, too, perhaps by way of addition through subtraction.
 Keenum finally came into his own last year with the Vikes and was given a vote of confidence when Denver opted not to draft high-level competition.
 With a pick this late, he could provide safety to a risky starter or even see the field as a matchup play.

 Marlon Mack is coming back from shoulder surgery, and even if he returns without a hitch, the rookie will be needed to complement Mack’s slashing style.
 Hines is a capable receiver and has more worth in PPR setups.
+He impressed coaches in rookie minicamp, too.
 The rookie could catch a load of dump-offs in an offense without a great deal of talent at wide receiver.
+Jordan Wilkins could be in play for touches, but he’s more like Mack than Hines.

 David Johnson’s return to form is no guarantee.
 Should he look like his 2016 self, it is hard to imagine the Cardinals pounding him into the turf again.
 He was overused that year and will need a breather.
 Edmonds is the logical replacement, since his style greatly varies, and he’s more explosive than Elijhaa Penny.
 The rookie can serve as a third-down option but is more likely a change-up to DJ.